 Redefine the bottom line

 That means a growing demand for a new breed of financial experts who can integrate people, profits, and the planet into the bottom line.
-Through this one-of-a-kind program, you’ll fuse knowledge of accounting and financial management from Waterloo’s School of Accounting and Finance with the Faculty of Environment’s expertise in sustainability.
+Through this one-of-a-kind program, you’ll fuse knowledge of accounting and financial management with expertise in sustainability.
 And with 16 months of paid co-op work experience, you can explore careers and gain valuable skills before you graduate!

 - Kickstart your credentials.
 Sustainability and Financial Management (SFM) is a direct route to a Chartered Professional Accountant (CPA) or Chartered Financial Analyst (CFA) designation.

 - Grow your own green business.
 Have an idea for an environmental business or social enterprise?
 Take a course in green entrepreneurship.
 Or drop by Entrepreneurship at Environment (E @ E) to work on your business plan with one-on-one coaching from experienced advisors.

 - Offered as a co-op program

 - Graduate with a Bachelor of Sustainability and Financial Management (BSFM)

-- Offered by the School of Accounting and Finance, Faculty of Arts, and Faculty of Environment
+- Offered by the School of Accounting and Finance and Faculty of Environment

 What will you learn?